-When Should a Tenant Get a Landlord-Tenant Lawyer?
+When Do I Need a Landlord-Tenant Lawyer?

-By Andra DelMonico, J.D. | Reviewed by Canaan Suitt, J.D. | Last updated on December 4, 2024 Featuring practical insights from contributing attorney Kevin HirzelUse these links to jump to different sections:
+By Andra DelMonico, J.D. | Reviewed by Canaan Suitt, J.D., John Devendorf, Esq. | Last updated on December 5, 2025 Featuring practical insights from contributing attorneys Adam Sherwin, Jordana Greenman and Kevin Hirzel

 Property owners choosing to rent out their real estate must also understand that they need to communicate and form landlord-tenant relationships.
 They must come together to sign a lease contract.
 In the best of situations, this contract goes smoothly for both parties.
-Unfortunately, not all renters experience a trouble-free tenancy.
-While some tenant matters can be resolved between the landlord and tenant, others escalate to become serious legal matters.
-When this happens, tenants may find speaking with and hiring an attorney helpful.

-Many situations can be resolved between a landlord and the tenant by communicating with each other.
+You can resolve many situations by communicating with each other.
 Have a calm conversation where each party listens to the other and works together to find a solution.
 If this doesn’t work, it may be time to consider seeking help from an attorney.

 If the landlord is acting in a way that is creating the issue, it can be challenging to work with them to correct the situation.
 For example, the landlord could refuse to repair the rental unit.
-A tenant shouldn’t be forced to live in unsafe conditions.
+Landlords shouldn’t force tenants to live in unsafe conditions.
 The landlord could be breaching the tenant’s right to quiet enjoyment of the property.
-A lawyer can provide the necessary legal support to address the violation with the landlord.
-In extreme situations, the landlord may harass or retaliate against the tenant.
-These actions can violate legal rights or even be criminal, requiring the tenant to seek legal representation.

 In contrast, a tenant may need a lawyer after the lease ends and is no longer a tenant.
-For example, they may need legal assistance with a wrongful eviction, lease term dispute, or security deposit dispute.
+For example, they may need legal assistance with a wrongful eviction, a lease term dispute, or a security deposit dispute.
 A landlord could claim there was property damage and try to keep the security deposit.
 There could also be a rental control issue where a landlord tries to increase the monthly rent incorrectly and charges more than what is allowed.

 Kevin Hirzel, a real estate lawyer in Farmington, Michigan, regularly works with HOA organizations to prepare governing documents and represents them in a variety of legal matters.
 He talks about the passion that real estate lawyers have for their work and clients.
 “I get to deal with people from all different walks of life.
 It’s really interesting, I would say, to interact with all these people.
 It’s a practice area where I feel like I can actually make a big difference in their lives.
 It’s personal for them; it’s their home, their community.”